panzerdp/dmitripavlutin.com/content/posts/058-classes-guide/index.md

 ### 3.3 Public static fields

-You can also defines fields on the class itself: these are the static fields.
-These are helpful to define constants that make sense within the class or store information specific to class.
+You can also define fields on the class itself: the static fields.
+These are helpful to define constants that make sense within the class or store information specific to the class.

 To create static fields in a JavaScript class, use the special keyword `static` followed by the field name: `static myStaticField`.